 First up is in-service distribution.
 This one means you’re still working and the important thing to note here is that you can most likely roll out money from your plan at work into an IRA.
 The reason someone would choose to do that is to provide yourself more safe investment options than your company 401(k) likely allows.
 So this move would give you more flexibility without any tax obligations at the time of transfer.

-The next one we want to discuss is the Roth conversion.
+The next one we want to discuss is the ROTH Conversion.
 Many people confuse this with a Roth contribution.
 The conversion happens when you take all that pre-tax money that you’ve been contributing to your retirement account and move it into a Roth that allows you to grow it tax-free from that point forward.
-Keep in mind that you can convert as little to as much as you’d like, but make it a priority to figure it out if it’s something you should take advantage in case the opportunity ever goes away.
+Keep in mind that you can convert as little to as much as you’d like, but make it a priority to figure it out if it’s something you should take advantage of in case the opportunity ever goes away.

 What do you know about an ETF?
-The Exchange Traded Fund or ETF is another type of investment that sits in the middle of stock and mutual fund.
+The Exchange Traded Fund or ETF is another type of investment that sits in the middle of stock and mutual funds.
 It’s a way to get exposure to multiple companies but usually does it without as many costs and fees as you’d find in a mutual fund.
 But mutual funds do have an active management element to them so that’s something to consider.

-Hopefully we’ve cleared up these financial terms for you but please let us know if there are any others you’d like to have cleared up.
+Hopefully, we’ve cleared up these financial terms for you but please let us know if there are any others you’d like to have cleared up.

 [0:19] – In-service distribution